 The Novartis Medal and Prize is awarded annually in recognition of contributions to the development of any branch of biochemistry.
-The award is for work carried out in the UK or RoI but is open to candidates of any nationality.
+The award is for work carried out in the UK or Republic of Ireland but is open to candidates of any nationality.

-The recipient of the Prize receives the Novartis Medal and an honourarium of £3000.
-The award lecture is delivered at a Society conference, and the awardee is invited to submit an article to a Society-owned journal.
+The recipient of the Prize receives the Novartis Medal and £3000 prize money.
+The award winner is given the opportunity to present a lecture at a Society conference, and the awardee is invited to submit an article to a Society-owned publication.

 The award was donated in 1964 by the Ciba Laboratories, Horsham (later Ciba-Geigy).